bharatkumar31/End-to-End-FinTech-Transaction-Analysis/README.md

 ## Key Findings:
 ### 1. Overall KPIs:
  - The dataset showed a steady growth in transaction volumes over the observed period.
+Total transaction volume was Rs.
+55,48,036/- and total number of transactions were 1625.
- - The success rate of transactions was high, indicating reliability of the payment system.
+ - The success rate of transactions was good (83.20%), indicating reliability of the payment system.
- - The average transaction value remained within a consistent range, reflecting stable customer spending behavior.
+ - The average transaction value remained within a consistent range of Rs.
+3414/- , reflecting stable customer spending behavior.

 ### 2. Transaction Trends:
  - Daily trends revealed fluctuations in transaction counts, often peaking during weekends and festive seasons.
- - Monthly and quarterly analysis showed upward growth (though transaction count decreased a bit but total transaction values increased.
+ - Monthly and quarterly analysis showed upward growth (though transaction count decreased a bit but total transaction values increased.)
  - The increasing trend suggests growing adoption of the company's services among customers and merchants.
  - High valued transactions were also found out.

 ### 3. Payment Method Usage:
  - It showed us the most popular methods for transactions.
-UPI emerged to be the most popular payment method.
+UPI emerged to be the most popular payment method with 26.3% transactions.
  - The result suggested that the consumers and Indian public is using more and more digital payment methods such as UPI etc.
  - The increasing trend suggests growing adoption of the company's services among customers and merchants.
  - High valued transactions were also found out.